ntevans/onlinePortfolio/README.md

-# onlinePortfolio
+# HTML Portfolio
-My personal portfolio that I created using HTML, CSS, and JavaScript
+My personal portfolio that I created using HTML, CSS, and JavaScript.
+This website exists to house some of the projects I've been working on as well as to showcase my technical skill as well as my creative side.